-The standard workweek for employees in the classification of Dispatcher/Records Technician shall be 80 hours per two weeks utilizing 12-hour shifts.
+The standard workweek for employees in the classification of Dispatcher/Records Technician shall be 80 hours per two weeks utilizing 12-hour shifts, 10 hour shifts or a combination of both.
 The Animal Control Officer shall be forty (40) hours per week, which shall consist of five (5) consecutive workdays and two (2) consecutive days off.
 A workday for the employees covered by this paragraph shall consist of either twelve (12) or eight (8) consecutive hours within which is included a reasonable lunch period.